Shidao Bay Nuclear Power Plant: HTR-PM

+Hualong One

+In July 2024, first concrete was poured for Shidaowan 1, the first of four Hualong One reactors.

+In May 2025, first concrete was poured for Shidaowan 2.

 CAP1400

 In November 2006, State Power Investment Corporation (SPIC) introduced the AP1000, a third-generation pressurized water reactor design, from the U.S. company Westinghouse Electric Corporation.
 Since then China built four AP1000 units, two in the Sanmen Nuclear Power Station, and another two in the Haiyang Nuclear Power Plant.

 China has been researching and developing its own version of the AP1000, the more powerful CAP1400, also referred to as Guohe One (Guo He One, 国和 (国和, guó hé), i.e. unity of the country).

 Preparation work started in 2013 and Unit 1 construction started in 2018.
 Completion estimated in 2021.

 In May 2016, the CAP1400 design has successfully passed the International Atomic Energy Agency's (IAEA) Generic Reactor Safety Review.

 According to SPIC, the company is building two CAP1400 reactors in a demonstration project located in the Shidao Bay nuclear plant.

 In March 2017, the Unit 1 first CAP1400 reactor pressure vessel hydraulic test was completed at the factory test site.
 The pressure vessel is the core equipment of the reactor and has a total weight of about 487 tons and a design life of 60 years.

 On 30 June 2017, the Unit 1 first low-pressure module LP2 of the CAP1400 National Nuclear Demonstration Project Turbine, was completed by Dongfang Electric Group Dongfang Steam Turbine Co., Ltd. The CAP1400 steam turbine low-pressure rotor has a weight of 267 tons and the whole block weight is 749 tons.
 The last stage blades in the low pressure turbines are 1.828 m tall.
 The LP2 steam turbine will help drive the CAP1400 1,520 MW generator.

-In March 2022 it was announced that commercial operation of the two CAP-1400 units is expected to commence in 2025.
+In March 2022 it was announced that commercial operation of the two CAP1400 units is expected to commence in 2025.